This post describes the steps to install additional printer drivers in Ubuntu Linux.

 How to install additional HP printer drivers in Ubuntu Linux

-As described above, you can install additional HP printer drivers simply by downloading and installing the latest HP Linux Imaging and Printing (HPLIP) driver package.
+As described above, you can install other HP printer drivers by downloading and installing the latest HP Linux Imaging and Printing (HPLIP) driver package.

 - HP Scanjet Enterprise Flow N9120 fn2 Document Scanner